digsc/digsc/README.md

 - 👋 Hi, I’m @digsc aKa Dan Brachman
-- 👀 I’m interested in arduino,python.godot
+- 👀 I’m interested in Python, HTML, CSS , And Javascript
-- 🌱 I’m currently learning arduino
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on godot.
+- 💞️ I’m looking to collaborate on anything really.
-- 📫 How to reach me: ill post email later
+- 📫 How to reach me: thelifeofdanbrachman at gmail d0t com

 <!---
 digsc/digsc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.